Command line parameters

 [V] [E] [S] [Q c] [T] [N "networkfile"] [L[I] "file"] [M[S] "macro" ["command"]] [[C command] | [A[(sep)] arguments]]

-Here used gray symbols aren't part of command line: [] encloses optional parameters; | is logic "or".
 Quotes are required.
 Parameters enclosed in quotes cannot contain quotes.
 Order of parameters is arbitrary, except C and A.

-To pass command line parameters to QM, you should use qmcl.exe, not qm.exe.
+To pass command line parameters to QM, use qmcl.exe, not qm.exe.
 This small program quickly starts, relays the command line to QM and exits immediately.
 You can use qm.exe too, but some parameters (MS, N, T) are supported only by qmcl.exe.

 V Show QM window.